Lalbagh Palace: History

+Lalbagh Palace Indore, now serves as a museum.

 Current status

 It is inscribed by the Archaeological Survey of India (ASI) as a protected monument.

 It will be renovated by the World Monuments Fund under the aegis of the Madhya Pradesh state Government.

 Amongst others, parts of Hindi film Kalank (2019) with Varun Dhawan, Alia Bhatt, and Madhuri Dixit, were shot here.